-"Attributable Debt" means, with respect to any Sale/Leaseback Transaction, the lesser of (x) the fair market value of the property or other assets subject to such transaction and (y) the present value (discounted at a rate per annum equal to the discount rate of a capital lease obligation with a like term in accordance with Financial Reporting Standards in Malaysia ("FRSM")) of the obligations of the lessee for net rental payments (excluding amounts on account of maintenance and repairs, insurance, taxes, assessments, water rates and similar charges and contingent rents) during the term of the lease.
+"Attributable Debt" means, with respect to any Sale/Leaseback Transaction, the lesser of (x) the fair market value of the property or other assets subject to such transaction and (y) the present value (discounted at a rate per annum equal to the discount rate of a capital lease obligation with a like term in accordance with FRSM) of the obligations of the lessee for net rental payments (excluding amounts on account of maintenance and repairs, insurance, taxes, assessments, water rates and similar charges and contingent rents) during the term of the lease.

-"Consolidated Net Tangible Assets" means, with respect to the Certificates, the total amount of assets of the Lessee and its consolidated subsidiaries as set forth on the most recent available audited balance sheet of the Lessee and its consolidated subsidiaries and computed in accordance with FRSM, including investments in associated companies but after deducting therefrom (a) all current liabilities, (b) expenditures carried forward, including all goodwill, trade names, trademarks, patents, unamortized debt, discount and expense and other like intangible assets, if any, and (c) all write-ups of fixed assets, net of accumulated depreciation thereon, occurring after the date of the most recent audited balance sheet of the Lessee its consolidated subsidiaries available immediately prior to the date on which the Certificates are issued.
+"Consolidated Net Tangible Assets" means the total amount of assets of PETRONAS and its consolidated subsidiaries as set forth on the most recent available audited balance sheet of PETRONAS and its consolidated subsidiaries and computed in accordance with FRSM, including investments in associated companies but after deducting therefrom (a) all current liabilities, (b) expenditures carried forward, including all goodwill, trade names, trademarks, patents, unamortized debt, discount and expense and other like intangible assets, if any, and (c) all write-ups of fixed assets, net of accumulated depreciation thereon, occurring after March 31, 2009.